Superman-jp/SAS_Plotter/docs/html/_sources/2D-KDE.rst.txt

 =======================

 Univariate KDE plot is supported two styles, LINE, and FILL. these styles can be set by univar_style parameter.

 Bivariate KDE plot is supported three styles, LINE, FILL, and LINEFILL. these styles can be set by bivar_style parameter.

-Because FILL and LINEFILL styles can not be adjust the transparency of the fill, the overlapped grouped KDE plot with FILL style or LINEFILL style is not recommended.
+Because FILL and LINEFILL styles of KDE plot can not be adjust the transparency of the fill, the overlapped grouped KDE plot with LINE style  is recommended.

 code ::